-- Deepen your competencies in working with adults in all walks of life and work. - Enrich your HR and coaching practice by providing new tools and perspectives deriving from use of social science evidence. - Develop a more systemic view of teams and companies based on evidence-based developmental perspectives. - Provide elementary ways of "wearing developmental glasses" when building a relationship, giving feedback, and evaluating team, larger groups, and entire companies. - Enable you to work with clients of high developmental level and emotional intelligence. - Reflect on your own developmental profile and needs as a consultant and/or coach.
+- Deepen your competencies in using developmental assessment data regarding work capability. - Enrich your HR and coaching practice by providing new tools and perspectives deriving from use of social science evidence. - Develop a more systemic view of teams and companies based on evidence-based developmental perspectives. - Provide elementary ways of "wearing developmental glasses" when building a relationship, giving feedback, and evaluating team, larger groups, and entire companies.